Marvel Cinematic Universe Movies Ranked by ComicBook.com Fans

 #13 – ‘Thor’

-Next on the list is the Lord of Thunder’s MCU debut, 2011’s Thor.
+Next on the list is another film about the God of Thunder: 2011’s Thor.

 The Kenneth Branagh-directed film helped bring the character officially into the Marvel Cinematic Universe, in an admittedly risky way.
-The film went from a Shakespearan family drama to an action-packed “fish out of water” story, all while further fleshing out the lore of the MCU.
+The film went from a Shakespearan family drama to an action-packed “fish out of water” story, all while further establishing the MCU.

 Thor gave fans their first glimpse of Loki (Tom Hiddleston), who has since played a core part in the MCU’s shenanigans.
 And the film also introduced Clint Barton/Hawkeye (Jeremy Renner) and Phil Coulson (Clark Gregg), who both have become favorites amongst MCU fans.